Arabic Language & Culture Programs for Schools

 Interested in establishing an Arabic Teacher Council in the UK?
 View the requirements below:

 Classroom Resource Enrichment Grants

-These aim to provide supplementary funding for teachers who would to like introduce aspects of the Arabic language and culture to their students.
-This need not be language-based.
-It could be related to art, music, history, geography, science, interdisciplinary projects, or student awareness of the different cultures of the Arab world.
+Classroom Resource Grants provide primary and secondary educators with up to £700 to purchase educational tools, resources, or experiences to further student exploration of the Arabic language and the Arab world.
 Current teachers of any subject who are working in or with primary or secondary schools in the UK are eligible to apply.

 QFI offers grants for up to £1,000 toward registration and costs associated with attending professional development events and opportunities that enhance teaching about the Arab world and Arab culture.